 - Sort your contact list by lead score so you can easily see your leads with the highest scores and take action.

-- Add contacts to different campaigns based on their lead score.
+- Add contacts to different automation maps based on their lead score.
 For example, you may want to send specific offers or follow-up messaging to those with high lead scores.
-To add these contacts to a campaign, create triggers or goals based on the “Score is Updated” or “Score is [X Number]” conditions.
+To add these contacts to an automation map, create triggers or goals based on the “Score is Updated” or “Score is [X Number]” conditions.

 How lead score percentages and numbers are calculated

 It’s important to understand the difference between the lead score percentage vs. the raw lead score.

 You may notice the percentage shows up next to each contact’s lead score in your contact list.
 The purpose of the percentage is to give you the relative importance of that contact’s score.